onekin/Chatin/README.md

 The build tool also defines a variable named `process.env.NODE_ENV` in your scripts.
 It will be set to `development` unless you use the `--production` option.

 ## Testing

+## Contribution Guidelines
+Detailed instructions for contributing to the project, including coding conventions, the pull request process, and how contributions are reviewed.

+## Roadmap and Future Plans
+Information on the project’s direction, upcoming features, and how developers can contribute to future development.